c-a-s-t-l-e/tidy_idaho_legal_data/README.md

 ## High-level folders

 - `scripts` - contains useful scripts for processing the data, etc.
-- `raw_data` - where the raw data is
+- `raw_data` - where the raw data is (i.e. PDFs of each statute)
-- `derived_data`- where the processed data is
+- `derived_data`- where the processed data is (i.e. CSV files of the statutes, etc.)
-- `documents` - where reference material can be found
+- `documents` - where reference material can be found (i.e. docs that describe how the statutes are organized, etc.)

 ## Further Action